O

 2)won't poop in potty area, only pees some people

-may not want to do this but it works well.
-Take a paper
+may find this too unpleasant to do, but it works well.
+Take

-match and wet or spit on the match head, insert the
+a paper match and wet or spit on the match head, insert

-match head gently half way into the anus of the pup, this
+the match head gently half way into the anus of the pup,

 2)plays with pants and shoes: